 — Tom Brown’s Schooldays by Thomas Hughes

 Picking up the ball and running required real courage.
+And possession of an evasive and artful “dodge” too!
 Get caught and both packs would descend in a crushing pile upon you.
 Many still objected to “seeing the ball run with,” favouring the honest grind of the forwards.
 Yet for the brave Wallaroo half-backs and backs, the thrill was in “adventuring your life” with a solo dash.

 For the backs the game remained direct and individual.
 Passing away the ball when encountering an opponent was unmanly and so rarely done.
 Ending a long run with a try or a flying drop-goal could turn a dour afternoon into legend.